 You can use cake flour in place of both the flour and cornflour in this recipe.

-- Beat the butter and sugar together until soft and light.
+- er and sugar together until soft and light.

 - Add eggs and vanilla and beat them in until well combined

 - Alternate the flour and milk in 5 additions and stir it through with a spatula (flour, milk, flour, milk, flour)

 - Fill the cupcake cases halfway and bake for 18-20 minutes.

 See my tips and tricks for the best cupcakes below.

 How to make Oreo Frosting

 This creamy, soft oreo frosting is easy to make and only uses 6 ingredients.